Frequently Asked Questions

 Q. What makes native-breed Indian cows special?

-Ghee originated on the Indian subcontinent and the highest traditional dietary, medicinal and ritualistic value was placed on ghee which was prepared from the fresh milk of native Indic cows of the region.
-It is the native, humped cow breeds, scientifically referenced to as "Bos Indicus," of which the Gir breed stands out prominently, that have traditionally been most highly regarded among the various milk giving animals.
+Ghee originated on the Indian subcontinent and the highest traditional dietary, medicinal and ritualistic value was placed on ghee which was prepared from the fresh milk of the native cows of the region.
+It is the native, humped cow breeds, collectively and scientifically referred to as "Bos Indicus," of which the Gir breed stands out prominently, that have traditionally been most highly regarded among the various milk giving animals.

 Q. Do you make your ghee differently?